 Spring water is of good quality and is suitable for drinking purposes as per BIS standard.
 As the people in rural areas are totally dependent on spring, there is a need for scientific approach for proper development and management of this precious resource.
 Development of springs having high discharge in places such as Haulawng, Pukpui, Zobawk, Lunglei will help in mitigating the water requirement especially in rural area during lean periods.
-It may be recommended that the development of springs having high discharge will help in mitigating the water requirement of springs having high discharge will help in mitigating the water requirement of the people to a great extent.
+It may be recommended that the development of springs having high discharge will help in mitigating the water requirement of the people to a great extent.